 Although there are a few local hotels, the majority of people visit Auschwitz as a day trip from Kraków.

-DISCOVER OTHER THINGS TO DO IN POLAND
+DISCOVER OTHER POLAND ARTICLES

 - 4 Days in Kraków: The Perfect Itinerary